Syldel/nest-tradingview/README.md

 getCookiesDetails();
 ```

+You must manually set the "HttpOnly" and "Secure" values.

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.